Belgian Bulk Dark Chocolate Couverture has a flavor that is smooth and easy to eat. We call it King of the Belgians.

-The King of the Belgians dark chocolate color is dark brown with very slight burnt undertones and no acidity.
+The King of the Belgians dark chocolate couverture is our custom recipe.
 The roast of the cacao is dominant.
-Similar to a dark roast coffee our wholesale Belgian chocolate is the flavor of classic bitter chocolate known only in Flanders until now.
+Similar to a dark roast coffee our wholesale Belgian chocolate is the fresh flavor of dark chocolate known only in Europe until now.

 - ETHICAL TRADE CACAO UNDER COCOA TRACE AUDITS

 - WHOLESALE BULK DARK CHOCOLATE